BarraQDA/nvivotools/README.md

 Microsoft SQL Server is able to use two different kinds of authentication to control access to its databases.
 The default setting is to only allow 'Windows authentication'.
 And you guessed it, we need the other kind 'SQL Server authentication'.
 To configure the server to allow both kinds of authentication, you need to make a small change to the Windows registry.
 There are a variety of ways of doing this; I will only describe the most standard way of doing so using the registry editor regedit.

-Run regedit.exe from the Start Menu by typing 'regedit' into the Search box.
+Run regedit.exe from the Start Menu by typing `regedit` into the Search box.
 You will need to authorise changes to the system - don't be too alarmed, you are in total control of any changes so as long as you are careful and/or follow these instructions closely no harm will result.
 That said, no guarantees!

 Using the left pane in the regedit window, navigate to HKEY_LOCAL_MACHINE -> SOFTWARE -> Microsoft -> Microsoft SQL Server -> MSSQL10_50.QSRNVIVO10 -> MSSQLServer.
 Once again if you are using a different version of NVivo or Microsoft SQL Server these names (especially `MSSQL10_50.QSRNVIVO10` may vary).
 When you get there, you will see a list of values in the right pane.
-Look for 'LoginMode'; right-click on it, select 'Modify' and change the value to '2'.
+Look for `LoginMode`; right-click on it, select `Modify` and change the value to `2`.

 #### 3. Create an account ('login' in MSSQL parlance)